troessner/reek/CONTRIBUTING.md

 Try to provide a minimal example that reproduces the issue.
 Extra kudos if you can write it as a failing test. :)

-## Contribute features, bugfixes, documentation
+## Contributing features, bugfixes, documentation

 ### Getting started